 Often data analysis starts with storing the data in CSC environment so that it is efficiently and conveniently available.
 See Data storage for more information on different storage options.

 CSC specialists can help you in choosing the right tools and environment for your data analysis.
 No matter what aspect of data, computing or scientific methods it is, we are here to support you.
 See Support for data analytics page.

-NEW!
 You might also be interested in our Data analysis guide.

 Our services can be part of very different research workflows.
 Here are the most typical user stories from scientific data analysis.